-- A. The Chair's attendance at the Chapter Technology Transfer Workshop at the CRC meeting - B. Coordinating dissemination of technical information in the chapter's geographic area - C. Promoting and administering the chapter's Technology Awards program and encouraging entries in the regional competition - D. Keeping the chapter informed on technical
+A. The Chair's attendance at the Chapter

-- issues related to heating, ventilating, refrigeration and air conditioning - E. Providing assistance to the Chapter Publicity Committee in contacting local news media and chapter publications and offering to provide necessary information and material - F. Providing assistance to the Chapter Historian in maintaining a history of the chapter's technical and energy activities - G. Reporting to the RVC for the Chapter Technology Transfer Committee - H. Assisting the RVC for Chapter Technology Transfer to achieve the goals of the Society at the chapter level - Planning the speakers and other logistics of monthly chapter meetings for the year, including reviewing speaker presentations for ASHRAE Commercialism Policy infractions.
+- Technology Transfer Workshop at the CRC meeting - B. Coordinating dissemination of technical information in the chapter's geographic area - C. Promoting and administering the chapter's Technology Awards program and encouraging entries in the regional competition - D. Keeping the chapter informed on technical issues related to heating, ventilating, refrigeration and air conditioning - Providing assistance to the Chapter Communications/Website to promote programs - F. Providing assistance to the Chapter Historian in maintaining a history of the chapter's programs - G. Reporting to the RVC for the Chapter Technology Transfer Committee - H. Assisting the RVC for Chapter Technology Transfer to achieve the goals of the Society at the chapter level - Planning the speakers and other logistics of monthly chapter meetings for the year, including reviewing speaker presentations for ASHRAE Commercialism Policy infractions.